Insulin is a medicine that helps your body use glucose (sugar) for energy.

 When you're first prescribed insulin you'll be shown how to use your pen or your pump.

-Read about things to help if you're newly diagnosed, including managing blood glucose and how to inject insulin.
+Read about living with type 1 diabetes, including managing blood glucose and how to inject insulin.

 Types of insulin for type 1 diabetes